yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

 keywords: [Kubernetes, WSO2, Clustering, Datadog, Java, JavaTools]
 tags: [Kubernetes, WSO2, Datadog, Java]
 image:
-  path: /assets/img/posts/containers.jpeg
+  path: /assets/img/posts/kb_dd.jpeg
   width: 800
   height: 400
-  alt:
+  alt: ''
 ---
 # Solving Datadog Java Agent Conflicts in Kubernetes With A Simple C Library

 Recently, I ran into an issue where Datadog's admission controller was automatically injecting `JAVA_TOOL_OPTIONS` into our Java app containers, causing startup issues.
-This Java App container was executing some other Java commands before the actual app, and the injected `JAVA_TOOL_OPTIONS` was causing issues for these other Java runs.
+This Java app container was executing some other Java commands before the actual app, and the injected `JAVA_TOOL_OPTIONS` was causing issues for these other Java runs.
 In this post, I'll walk you through how I solved this with a lightweight shared library approach.

 ## The Problem

-When you deploy applications in K8S clusters with Datadog monitoring enabled, there are different ways to intgration Datadog, in a Java app you will have to install the Java agent in the container and pass the agent configs to the JVM trpically passed through the `JAVA_TOOL_OPTIONS` env variabl.
-If you have enabled Datadog Admission Controller in your cluster, Datadog will use a Mutating Webhook and mutate your pod to inject Datadog dependencies and configs.
-The Datadog init containers were used to just inject the `JAVA_TOOL_OPTIONS` which was available to you in the container runtime, in other words if you `exec` into a pod and `echo $JAVA_TOOL_OPTIONS` you should see the variable, so if you needed you had the capability to unset this if you don't want this passed to a certain operations happening on the container startup.
-But with the latest Datadog versions they took it to a another level, where the Datadog init container now injects a Linux shared library and They had their library set in `/etc/ld.so.preload` to inject this variable, which made it impossible to remove from environment variables using traditional methods.
-Shared Libraries can be either passed through LD_PRELOAD variable or by setting the library in `/etc/ld.so.preload`
+When you deploy applications in K8s clusters with Datadog monitoring enabled, there are different ways to integrate Datadog.
+In a Java app, you have to install the Java agent in the container and pass the agent configs to the JVM, typically through the `JAVA_TOOL_OPTIONS` environment variable.
+If you have enabled the Datadog Admission Controller in your cluster, Datadog will use a Mutating Webhook and mutate your pod to inject Datadog dependencies and configs.
+The Datadog init containers used to just inject the `JAVA_TOOL_OPTIONS`, which was available to you in the container runtime.
+In other words, if you `exec` into a pod and `echo $JAVA_TOOL_OPTIONS`, you should see the variable.
+So if you needed, you had the capability to unset this if you didn't want it passed to certain operations happening on container startup.
+But with the latest Datadog versions, they took it to another level, where the Datadog init container now injects a Linux shared library and sets their library in `/etc/ld.so.preload` to inject this variable, which made it impossible to remove from environment variables using traditional methods.
+Shared libraries can be either passed through the `LD_PRELOAD` variable or by setting the library in `/etc/ld.so.preload`.

 ### What are shared libraries, AKA LD_PRELOAD?

 Before diving in further, let me explain what `LD_PRELOAD` does.
 It's a Linux feature that allows you to load shared libraries before any other libraries when a program starts.
 This means:

-1. **Library Loading Order**: Libraries specified in `LD_PRELOAD` are loaded first
+1. **Library Loading Order**: Libraries specified in `LD_PRELOAD` are loaded first.
-2. **Function Overriding**: You can override functions from other libraries
+2. **Function Overriding**: You can override functions from other libraries.
-3. **Early Execution**: Constructor functions in preloaded libraries run before the main application starts
+3. **Early Execution**: Constructor functions in preloaded libraries run before the main application starts.

 The difference between `LD_PRELOAD` and `/etc/ld.so.preload`:
-- **LD_PRELOAD**: Environment variable, affects only the current process
+- **LD_PRELOAD**: Environment variable, affects only the current process.
-- **/etc/ld.so.preload**: System-wide file, affects all processes
+- **/etc/ld.so.preload**: System-wide file, affects all processes.

 ## Solution: Fight Fire with Fire!